Uncertainty-Aware Guidance for Target Tracking subject to Intermittent Measurements using Motion Model Learning: INTRODUCTION

 \section{INTRODUCTION}

 Target tracking refers to a capability of an agent to estimate a motion model or dynamics of a moving target based on sensor measurements.
-In many scenarios, target tracking becomes more challenging as sensor measurements become poor or unavailable intermittently.
+Target tracking problems arise in many robotics applications such as drone search and rescue, and the problem becomes more challenging as sensor measurements become poor or unavailable intermittently, possibly due to occlusion \cite{rosencrantz2003locating}.
 For example, as shown in Figure \ref{fig:occlusion_example}, when a drone (agent) tracks a ground vehicle (target) for reconnaissance, the target may be occluded by obstacles, such as buildings or vegetation, from the agent's sensor field-of-view (FOV).
 When the measurements are unavailable, the agent can only predict the target position using approximated motion models.
 Therefore, the agent must plan its path considering the estimated motion model so that the agent can obtain target measurements once the target becomes visible and reduce the uncertainty associated with target estimate.

 To improve the time the target is being observed, it is essential to obtain an accurate motion model to predict the target state when sensor measurements are unavailable.
-The agent can utilize prior observations of the target to train motion models offline; however, recent work demonstrated a real-time method to train a motion model network \cite{parikhTargetTrackingPresence2018} and attention-based deep motion model networks (DMMN) \cite{bellTargetTrackingSubject2023} based on the intermittent camera measurements obtained online.
+The agent can utilize prior observations of the target to train motion models offline; however, recent work has demonstrated a real-time method to train a motion model network \cite{parikhTargetTrackingPresence2018} and attention-based deep motion model networks (DMMN) \cite{bellTargetTrackingSubject2023} based on the intermittent camera measurements obtained online.
 In \cite{harrisTargetTrackingPresence2020} and \cite{mccourtPassivityBasedTargetTracking2022}, the authors study dwell-time conditions to find the time that the target can leave the sensor FOV while having a bounded estimation error.
 However, the agent’s guidance approach, which plans the agent’s next waypoint to observe the target and reduce the estimation uncertainty, has not been studied in the aforementioned related research that utilize learned motion models.

 Information-theoretic approaches have proven effective in planning the agent’s next waypoint when onboard sensors need to obtain certain measurements to reduce estimation uncertainty \cite{luComparisonInformationTheoretic2012, shinInformativeMultiviewPlanning2022a}.
 These information-driven planning approaches find the best action, or waypoint, for the agent that gives the highest expected information gain with respect to the measurements at a future time step.
 Additionally, due to its high computational complexity, particle filters have been used to approximate the probability distributions used in the computation \cite{boersParticleFilterBased2010, thrun2005probabilistic, rui_path_2018, skoglar_information_2009}.
 These information-driven planning approaches implemented with particle filters have been proven to be effective in other applications, including simultaneous localization and mapping (SLAM) \cite{StachnissInfoGainExplorationRBPF05}.
 Another information-based tracking approach is demonstrated in \cite{ramirez-paredesDistributedInformationbasedGuidance2018}, where the authors use optimal information gain to track a target with multiple agents; however, \cite{ramirez-paredesDistributedInformationbasedGuidance2018} assumes that the road network, along which the targets move, is known so that the cost function can use this knowledge on the road network to find the waypoints to maximize the information gain and avoid collisions with other agents.